 The Group also entered into related party transactions with Andrew Hay Advisory Limited for corporate finance advice services and Sofabar Consulting Limited for marketing services which are companies connected with Andrew Hay and Alastair Ford respectively.
 The companies each received €15,356 in the period (2023: €14,946).
 There was a €nil balance outstanding with both companies as at 31 December 2024 (2023: €nil).
-Details of the directors' interests in the share capital of the Company are set out in the Directors' Report.
+Details of the directors' interests in the share capital of the Company are set out in the Directors' Report on pages 9 to 10.